 Go to Miradouro Casa Verde and swim in the Jasmin hotel pool overlooking the Viñales Valley

 With stunning views of the Viñales Valleys, this miradouro was our escape of the city buzz, our quiet intimate time with the nature.
-We rested our eyes for one hour before going to the nearby Jasmin hotel pool to do literally nothing for another hour.
-Sightseeing at its best!
+We rested our eyes for a while before going to the nearby Jasmin hotel pool to do literally nothing… Sightseeing at its best!

 Visit to the Botanic Garden